All Episodes

 It's not the answer.

-Here's uh here's Edwards uh responds to Hillary with this.
+Here's Edwards responds to Hillary with this.

-I just listened to what Senator Clinton said, and she said she wanted to maximize Pressure on the Bush administration.
+I just listened to what Senator Clinton said, and she said she wanted to maximize pressure on the Bush administration.

 So the way to do that is to vote yes on a resolution that looks like it was written literally by the neocons.

-We need to make it absolutely clear that we have no intention of letting Bush, Cheney, or this administration invade Iraq.
+We need to make it absolutely clear that we have no intention of letting Bush, Cheney, or this administration invade Iraq because they have been rattling the saber over and over and over.

-And what this resolu resolution did, written literally in the language of the neocons, it is it enables this president to do exactly what he wants to do.
+And what this resolution did, written literally in the language of the neocons, it is it enables this president to do exactly what he wants to do.

 He continues to march forward.